stjude/CSP/README.md

 ```

-To run the script, just activate that environment
+To have the required packages available to run the script, just activate that environment

 ```
 conda activate csp